-At a bare minimum you have to sign in, the staff has to take your finger/palm print, and you have to figure out the locker experience.
-Sometimes you have to have your picture taken and be observed putting all of your things in a locker.
-The minimum time for you to actually sit down at the computer screen is five minutes.
+At a bare minimum, you have to sign in, the staff has to take your finger/palm print, and you have to figure out the locker experience.
+Sometimes you have to have your picture taken and be observed putting all your things in a locker.
+The minimum time before you sit down at the computer is five minutes.

-You can also have the unenviable experience of getting stuck behind a line of people, which typically has to do with the testing center’s lack of efficiency.
+You can also have the unenviable experience of getting stuck behind a line of people.
 In these extreme cases you may have to wait as long as twenty minutes to actually sit down at the computer.
 I’ve gone to testing centers in which the palm print or fingerprint machine is malfunctioning.
-Really speaking, there can be any number of hiccoughs.
-Brace yourself for a few.
-That way, you won’t be flustered when one or two actually ends up happening.
+There can be any number of hiccoughs.

 Filling in information: 5-15 minutes